s22-tech/grav-plugin-logerrors/README.md

 `folder: logerrors				// override default folder name`

 # Updating

-## Manual Update

-Manually updating Problems is pretty simple.
+Manually updating logerrors is pretty simple.
 Here is what you will need to do to get this done:

 * Delete the `your/site/user/plugins/logerrors` directory.
-* Downalod the new version of the Logerrors plugin from either [GitHub](https://github.com/hugoaf/grav-plugin-logerrors) or [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+* Downalod the new version of the Logerrors plugin from either [GitHub](https://github.com/s22-tech/grav-plugin-logerrors).
 * Unzip the zip file in `your/site/user/plugins` and rename the resulting folder to `logerrors`.
 * Clear the Grav cache.
-The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.
+The simplest way to do this is by going to the admin and clicking the Clear cache button.
+It can also be done by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.

 > Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
 Any files located elsewhere (for example a YAML settings file placed in `user/config/plugins`) will remain intact.